dmauser/PrivateLink/DNS-Integration-Scenarios/README.md

   **Cons**:
     - All name resolution to PaaS Services will use this Conditional Forwarder and they will be redirected to Custom DNS server in Azure.

-- **Solution 2** - Conditional Forwarder to Specific PaaS service FQDN using Private Endpoint pointing to custom DNS IP in Azure.
+- **Solution 2** - Conditional Forwarder to Specific PaaS Private Link service FQDN using Private Endpoint pointing to custom DNS IP in Azure.

   Example:
-  Conditional Forwarder to: gbbstg1.blob.core.windows.net Pointing to IP: 10.0.0.10 (IP of Azure Custom DNS server).
+  Conditional Forwarder to: gbbstg1.privatelink.blob.core.windows.net Pointing to IP: 10.0.0.10 (IP of Azure Custom DNS server).

   **Note**: You can add multiple destination IPs for the same Conditional Forwarder Zone for redundancy.
 Specifying a secondary Azure DNS Server IP, for example.